Wizards vs. 76ers Player Props Betting Odds

 |3PM

-- Kuzma averages 4.6 assists, 0.9 less than his over/under on Wednesday.
+- Kuzma averages 4.6 assists, 0.1 more than his over/under for Monday.

-- Kuzma averages 2.3 made three-pointers, which is less than his over/under on Wednesday (2.5).
+- Kuzma has connected on 2.2 three-pointers per game, which is less than his over/under in Monday's game (2.5).

 Get Kuzma gear at Fanatics!